ishadwivedi/AWS_Cloud_Foundations_Study_Materials/Module 1 Notes.md

 **Cloud Computing:** The on-demand delivery of compute power, database, storage, applications, and other IT resources via the internet with pay-as-you-go pricing.
 Cloud computing enables you to stop thinking of infrastructure as hardware, and instead think of (and use) it as software.

+Cloud computing is the on-demand delivery of compute power, database, storage, applications, and other IT resources via the internet with pay-as-you-go pricing.
+These resources run on server computers that are located in large data centers in different locations around the world.
+When you use a cloud service provider like AWS, that service provider owns the computers that you are using.
+These resources can be used together like building blocks to build solutions that help meet business goals and satisfy technology requirements.

 ### **Traditional Computing Model**

 - Infrastructure as hardware